izzydoesit/lead_billing_engine_API/ASSIGNMENT.md

 * Networking: Configure security groups and networking rules to allow communication between services.

 ### 2. Backend Development
-   Framework: FastAPI is preferred for its performance and ease of use, but candidates may choose other Python/Golang Frameworks if they prefer.
+   Framework: FastAPI and Python is preferred, but candidates may choose other Python/Golang Frameworks.

 Billing Logic:

-* Lead Evaluation: Assess leads based on lead_type and actions.
+- Lead Evaluation: Assess leads based on lead_type and actions.
-* Action Valuation: Assign monetary values to actions based on their engagement_level (e.g., High = $10, Medium = $5,
+- Action Valuation: Assign monetary values to actions based on their engagement_level (e.g., High = $10, Medium = $5,
   Low = $2).
-* Billing Calculation: Aggregate the values of actions to compute the total billing amount per lead and per customer.
+- Billing Calculation: Aggregate the values of actions to compute the total billing amount per lead and per customer.
-* Business Logic:
+- Business Logic:
-  * Lead Recognition: Differentiate between lead types and apply appropriate billing rules.
+    - Lead Recognition: Differentiate between lead types and apply appropriate billing rules.
-  * Error Handling: Manage scenarios such as invalid data, duplicate leads, missing fields, and system failures.
+    - Error Handling: Manage scenarios such as invalid data, duplicate leads, missing fields, and system failures.
-  * Duplicate Lead Detection: Ensure that duplicate leads (same user, same action type, same engagement level) are not charged multiple times and recorded as savings in the billing report.
+    - Duplicate Lead Detection: Ensure that duplicate leads (same user, same action type, same engagement level) are not charged multiple times and recorded as savings in the billing report.
-  * Billing Cap Implementation: Apply a billing cap of $100 per lead user.
+    - Billing Cap Implementation: Apply a billing cap of $100 per lead user.
 Any charges beyond this cap should not be billed but recorded as savings in the billing report.
-  * Product Association: Differentiate leads based on product_id.
+    - Product Association: Differentiate leads based on product_id.
 Leads with the same user and action types but different products should be treated as separate and billed independently.

-* Database Integration:
+- Database Integration:
-  * ORM: Use an ORM (e.g., SQLAlchemy for Python) for database interactions.
+    - ORM: Use an ORM (e.g., SQLAlchemy for Python) for database interactions.
-  * Migrations: Implement database migrations to handle schema changes.
+    - Migrations: Implement database migrations to handle schema changes.
 Eg: Alembic for Python

-* Develop REST API /billingReports in order to fetch the billing report.
+- Develop REST API /billingReports in order to fetch the billing report.
 It should accept date ranges as query parameters.

 ### 3. Database Schema
-   Design a PostgreSQL database with the following tables:
+   Design a PostgreSQL database with relevant tables.
+Tables should be flexible enough with the right constraints in order to run billing every month.
+Assume records to run billing will be in the millions.
+   Following tables are recommended:

 #### Customers: